 Find out more about the Kingston School of Art Knights Park.

-Teaching staff on the course also keep close professional links to the art world and ensure your studies are kept up-to-date and relevant to the changing work environment.
+Teaching staff on the course also keep close professional links to the art world and ensure your studies are kept up to date and relevant to the changing work environment.

 Many of the staff in Kingston School of Art are research active.
 This ensures they are in touch with the latest thinking and bring best practice to your studies.